amerino92/MigrationToAWS/README.md

 # MigrationToAWS

-Migration from local database to the cloud (clustered database)
+In this project, I made a migration from local database to the cloud (clustered database) located in AWS (Amazon Web Services).
+This project was made using Python and SQL languages.
+I created a guideline in Jupyter Notebook and PDF (named Migration to AWS RedShift guideline) for people who wants to transfer its own database to the cloud.
+This project helped me to join my knowledge in Python, SQL (data warehouse) and AWS.